 All I know is my day begins, continues and ends with multi-tasking – writing and cooking and parenting; texting and writing and walking the dog, cooking and shooting and tripping over my props.
 Oh, and blogging and working – yes, I have a full-time job beyond blogging – and maybe doing laundry?

 Anyway, if we have to multi-task, then so do our recipes.
-So I put my white-bean chocolate chocolate chip edible cookie dough to work in these no-bake cookie dough bars!
+So I put my edible vegan cookie dough to work in these no-bake cookie dough bars!
 Now don’t be turned off by the white beans.

-If you have checked out my other recipes for workout bites, you are be fully aware of the joys of working with white beans in raw healthy desserts.
+If you are familiar with my other white bean recipes, such as these pitaya workout cups you might be aware of the joys of putting white beans in no bake healthy desserts.

-And that they contribute so much nutrition to the dessert – protein and fiber as all beans do, but also potassium and iron, good for shiny hair among other effects; thiamine for a boost to your cognitive abilities, heart-supporting folate and magnesium, and copper to fight inflammation and antioxidants galore!
+Another reason white beans are great for desserts is that they add such nutrition.
+Not only protein and fiber as all beans do, but also potassium and iron, good for shiny hair among other effects; thiamine for a boost to your cognitive abilities, heart-supporting folate and magnesium, and copper to fight inflammation and antioxidants galore!

 How to Make These No-Bake Cookie Dough Bars